Biden harnesses Defense Production Act to speed vaccinations and production of protective equipment

 With no supplies arriving from the government, providers have been left to procure their own from shrinking warehouse supplies.
 The gloves are made out of nitrile butadiene rubber, or NBR, and cost 2.5 to 3.5 cents apiece.

 The gloves are made by dipping molds into vats of liquid NBR.
-But overseas plants are running low on the raw material for dipping, said Chaun Powell, vice president for supplier engagement at hospital group purchasing agent Premier Inc.
+But overseas plants are running low on the raw material for dipping, said Chaun Powell, vice president for supplier engagement at hospital group purchasing agent Premier.

-As a result, he said, “There are production lines that are sitting vacant today, not moving.”
+As a result, he said, “there are production lines that are sitting vacant today, not moving.”

 Dan Lamothe, Christopher Rowland and Lena H. Sun contributed to this report.